-- This note complements the Introduction to the EBA study of the institutions' reporting costs -'cost of compliance study' under Article 430(8) of the CRR1 and focuses on one out of four methodological elements used to collect information for the purposes of the study. - 2.
-The objectives of the study mandated to the EBA by Article 430(8) of CRR2 is to measure the costs of institutions incur when complying with the reporting requirements set out in the EBA's ITS on Supervisory Reporting, assess whether these reporting costs are proportionate with regard to the benefits delivered for the purposes of prudential supervision and make recommendations on how to reduce the reporting cost at least for small and non-complex institutions. - 3.
+- 1. This note complements the Introduction to the EBA study of the institutions' reporting costs 'cost of compliance study' under Article 430(8) CRR 1 and focuses on one out of four methodological elements used to collect information for the purposes of the study call for the fact-finding case studies. - 2.
+The objectives of the cost of compliance study mandated to the EBA by Article 430(8) CRR2 is to measure the costs of institutions incur when complying with the reporting requirements set out in the EBA's ITS on Supervisory Reporting, assess whether these reporting costs are proportionate with regard to the benefits delivered for the purposes of prudential supervision and make recommendations on how to reduce the reporting cost at least for small and non-complex institutions. - 3.
 In order to address the mandate as specified in the CRR, the EBA needs to collect and assess detailed information on the cost of compliance with the reporting requirements incurred during the last years.
 This is necessary to understand which reporting requirements were and are particularly costly in terms of implementation and / or on-going submission, and which other features of the EBA's reporting framework contributed to the cost of compliance.
 Equally, the EBA needs to collect and assess information from both public authorities and institutions on the benefits of the standardised supervisory reporting, in order to understand if and to which degree the cost incurred may be justified in the light of the public (or other) interest. - 4.
-Based on the first discussions with institutions, competent authorities and other interested parties and also considering the experience from the previous analysis conducted by other bodies, the EBA acknowledge the challenge of retrieving quantitative data on reporting cost and breaking it down according to the various criteria defined in the CRR mandate.
+Based on the discussions various industry trade bodies, individual institutions, competent authorities and other interested parties whilst developing the methodological approach to the cost of compliance study, and also considering the experience from the earlier similar analyses conducted by other bodies, the EBA acknowledge the challenge of retrieving quantitative data on reporting cost and breaking it down according to the various criteria defined in the CRR mandate.

-1 See the note 'The EBA study of the institutions' reporting costs - 'cost of compliance study' under Article 430(8) of the CRR'
+1 See the note 'The EBA study of the institutions' reporting costs - 'cost of compliance study' under Article 430(8) CRR'

-2 Please see the following link for the full text of the mandate of Article 430 (8) CRR: https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019R0876&qid=1581929680553&from=EN#d1e23788-1-1
+$^{^2}$ Please see the following link for the full text of the mandate of Article 430 (8) CRR: $\frac{\text{https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019R0876\&qid=1581929680553\&from=EN\#d1e23788-1-1}{\text{content/EN/TXT/HTML/?uri=CELEX:32019R0876\&qid=1581929680553\&from=EN\#d1e23788-1-1}}$